Blue Paper Airplanes

 Going to Harvard

 After the first couple of years at the Air Force Academy, I learned that every year ten percent of the new officers were sent to graduate school as their first assignment.
 I’d kept up a solid work ethic, so I applied for the program, well aware that I might not get in.
 To my disbelief, the Air Force and the school both said yes, so after graduating I moved to Boston to complete a Masters in Public Policy from Harvard University.
 Over the next two years I learned to listen well and find common ground with people who had vastly different experiences from my own.
-Harvard wasnt as easy to do things like learning the area of a circle back in middle school!

 I graduated from Harvard in May 2016 and moved back to Colorado Springs with my beautiful and supportive wife, Emily (who also went to ECA).
 I’m just getting started with my second military assignment: flying satellites for the Air Force out of Schriever AFB, CO.